tobo-123/smart-home-pixel-display/README.md

 1. Print the case.
 I use standard white PLA material.
 Both parts don't need supports.
 The orientation is with the front / back plate facing downwards.
 15 % infill.
 2. Connect the display (and the buzzer, if used) to the ESP8266.
 See wiring diagram below.
 Insert everything into the case.
 3. Open a free account at openweathermap and note your API key.
-4. Open the program with Arduino IDE and jump to config.h.
-Put in your WIFI name, WIFI password, BSH system password and BSH controller IP as well as the your OpenWeatherMap API key, city and country code.
-The BSH system password needs to be coded in Base64, there are many encoders online to do this for you (e.g., https://www.base64encode.org)
-5. Check if all necessary libraries are installed in Arduino IDE.
-Connect the ESP with your computer via USB cable and upload the program code.
-6. During first start-up, the display starts in register mode: Just press the button on your Bosch controller, when you see the yellow pixel area of the display flashing 4 times (or check serial monitor).
-Check in BSH app if "OSS Pixel Display" occurs at system -> mobil devices.
-If yes, the display is registered now.
-If not, check your Bosch system password and Bosch controller IP.
+4. Download the latest firmware (*.bin), esptool.exe and SmartHomePixelDisplay_Uploader.exe from this repository
+5. Connect the ESP with your computer via USB cable and open SmartHomePixelDisplay_Uploader.exe.
+It will guide you through the setup process.
+You need your WIFI SSID, WIFI password, BSH system password and BSH controller IP.
+You can find the BSH IP in your Bosch Smart Home App.
+During setup, you need to press the button on your Bosch controller.
-7. Wait until the ESP reboots automatically.
-If everything works, it shows the current weather.
-Remove the display from your PC and use it where you want.
+6. After sucessfully registration of the ESP at the Bosch controller, remove the device from your PC and use it where you want.
 WIFI reception is needed.

-Optional:
-The software comes with a pre-installed key and cert for safe communication with the BSH controller.
-It is recommended to use your own key and cert.
-Create a self-signed certificate and key with OpenSSL by using the command: "openssl req -x509 -nodes -days 9999 -newkey rsa:2048 -keyout client-key.pem -out client-cert.pem".
-Open the client-key.pem and client-cert.pem files with notepad and copy the text in the corresponding sections of the config.ino.

 ### Configuration: